 Can I Recover Damages If I Am Partially at Fault for My Injuries?

-Yes, you can recover damages even if you are partially at fault for your injuries.
-This is known as comparative negligence.
+Yes, you can recover damages if you are not more than 50% at fault for your injuries.
+This is known as modified comparative negligence.

 What Types of Damages Can I Recover in a Personal Injury Claim?